16 Discontinued KFC Items We Really Want Back

 12. Apple Turnover

 Think about this: If you go on a picnic and take fried chicken, what dessert goes with it best?
 Yep, apple pie.
-And if you didn't want to have an entire one with your KFC order, the perfect choice was on the menu — the beloved Apple Turnover.
-KFC wasn't the only one that had a dessert like this, and McDonald's still does.
+And if you didn't want to have an entire pie with your KFC order, the perfect choice was on the menu — the beloved Apple Turnover.
+KFC wasn't the only fast food chain to have a dessert like this, and McDonald's still does.

 KFC's turnover had a sweet apple-cinnamon filling wrapped up in a flaky crust, and boy, was it a great way to end the meal.
 So what does KFC have for dessert these days?
 Not much, as it turns out.
-There's a chocolate chip cookie and a medium-sized chocolate cake made with chocolate chips in the batter and drizzled with a vanilla glaze.
+There are brownies and a chocolate cake drizzled with a vanilla glaze.
 This looks like a Bundt cake that you might find in a grocery store and can satisfy sweet tooth cravings.
-But it can't compare to a warm apple turnover, and we're hoping KFC will bring that back someday.
+But these items just can't compare to a warm apple turnover — we're hoping KFC will bring that back someday.

 13. Scoff-ee Cup